MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 If you have Premier Support, visit the [portal for Premier Support customers](https://premier.microsoft.com/) to submit incidents, browse solutions, and get help.

 You might be eligible for **FastTrack**: You can use the FastTrack Center Benefit when you purchase at least 150 licenses in an eligible plan for Azure Information Protection.
 The FastTrack Center Benefit lets you work with Microsoft specialists to assess, remediate, and enable eligible services.
-For more information, see [FastTrack Center Benefit for Azure Rights Management](/enterprise-mobility-security/Solutions/enterprise-mobility-fasttrack-program).
+For more information, see [FastTrack Center Benefit for Enterprise Mobility + Security (EMS)](/enterprise-mobility-security/Solutions/fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems).

 For other customers, use the support channels in the following table, depending on your subscription for Azure Information Protection.